smcqueen-95/swimming-pool-mangement-system/README.md

 The porject is no longer available due to the backend but the frontend can still be used

 - Download code as Zip file
-- Clone using Github Desktop or Clone using terminal is code editor
+- Clone using Github Desktop or Clone using terminal in code editor